-Option 2
+List 2

 Figure 4 shows the more simplified MPM list construction tree.
 Comparing option 1, two decision steps and two MPM list branches regarding the relation between ISP split type and prediction mode A are removed.
 This modification means that the MPM list construction considering the ISP split direction is used only when prediction mode is determined independently of A and B.